sulejirl/blog-app-be/README.md

 - All Get APIs are cached for 15 minutes
 - If there is a new blog post, blogs cache is deleted
-- If there is a new comment on a post specific posts cache is deleted
+- If there is a new comment on a post, specific posts cache is deleted

+## Testing

+- APIs can be tested via `npm test` I created a mongo atlas cluster for testing purposes

 ## Available Scripts